JingyZhu/FidEx/synchronization/notes/fidelity_fixes_wayback.md

     - Unclear of how to fix it.
 But potential ways could be
         - Eliminate non-determinism (e.g. DRP APIs return the same values as recording)
         - Whenever requesting the resource with non-deterministic paths, return the most similar resources.

+- dra.gov_1
+    - Remove all wrappers added by wombat for "news-carousel.js" and "equalizer.js"
+    - On Wayback
+        - The same fix works for latest archive
+        - The carousel component only exists since 2023

+- www.sewp.nasa.gov_1
+    - Remove ```var``` from ```var today = new Date()``` in s5.js
+    - On Wayback
+        - The same behavior seen first on 2021-Feb